pingzing/pingzing.github.io/content/saner-command-line-part-3.md

 [![Creative Commons BY badge]({filename}images/cc-by.png)](https://creativecommons.org/licenses/by/4.0/ "This work is licensed under a Creative Commons Attribution 4.0 International License.")

 _This work is licensed under a Creative Commons Attribution 4.0 International License._

+_Edited April 15, 2020 to fix a minor error in the SSH section_